JaapHinke/iottum/push-api/index.md

 These events occur at regular intervals, typically every 10 minutes.

-### Fields included in _occupancies_ booking data events
+### Fields included in _reservations_ data events

-Data events (in the occupancies category) originating from a booking (reservation) specifically contain:
+Data events originating from reservations (bookings) specifically contain:
 * `reserved`
-   a _boolean_ representing whether the workspace is reserved by an end user
+   a _boolean_ representing whether the workplace is reserved by an end user

-These events occur whenever a booking (reservation) starts or ends.
+These events occur whenever a reservation (booking) starts or ends.

 ### Example

-An example of an occupancies data event as found in the `Message` attribute of the notification payload ("unpacked" from the JSON encapsulation):
+An example of an _reservations_ data event as found in the `Message` attribute of the notification payload ("unpacked" from the JSON encapsulation):
 ```
 [
     {